-Work Injury Claims in Lansing, Livonia, and the State of Michigan
+Work Injury Claims in Metro Detroit, Livonia, and the State of Michigan

 In Michigan, nearly all employers are required to carry workers’ compensation insurance.
 Workers’ compensation is a no-fault system that provides medical, wage replacement, and other benefits to employees who are injured on the job or suffer injuries/occupational illnesses due to work-related activities.
 In other words, if you are hurt at work or while doing anything that benefits your employer, you are likely covered by workers’ compensation.

 Filing a workers’ compensation claim can be tricky.
 Plus, many initial workers’ compensation claims are disputed or denied.
 If you need help with your workers’ comp claim, contact Bahrie Law.
 Since 1979, we have been representing injured workers throughout the state of Michigan, helping them navigate the workers’ compensation system and fight to recover the maximum allowable benefits they were owed.